Netanyahu’s visit to the US could be crucial to a ceasefire deal. But does he want one? - KESQ

 There are also indications that Netanyahu is throwing up eleventh-hour obstacles to reaching a deal.
 He reneged on a key Israeli concession regarding allowing Palestinians unrestricted access to northern Gaza that was included in Israel’s latest ceasefire proposal and now appears to be insisting on Israel maintaining control of the Philadelphi Corridor, a 14km strip of land that serves as a buffer zone on the border between Egypt and Gaza.
 And publicly, his rhetoric has undermined confidence in Israel’s commitment to reaching a deal that could end the war.

+“The conditions to bring them back are ripe, for the simple reason that we are putting very strong pressure on Hamas,” Netanyahu said Monday, according to a statement from his office.

+Netanyahu’s allies insist he is earnest in his desire to strike a hostage release deal – just the right deal, one that could allow Israel to resume fighting in Gaza.

-That tension will be inescapable as Netanyahu heads to Washington, where he has often sought to bolster Israel’s standing in the US as well as his own political standing at home.
+That tension will be inescapable now Netanyahu has arrived in Washington, where he has often sought to bolster Israel’s standing in the US as well as his own political standing at home.

 Chief among those eager to make that case will be the US president, who will meet face-to-face with Netanyahu this week for the first time since Biden flew to Israel in October in a dramatic show of wartime support.